amaury95/gateway/server/README.md

 - About `uid`, I didnt knew if it was intended to be the indentificator, could be maybe "userId" or something.

-Anyways, mongoose provides an easy way to aoid default `_id` and setup custom identificators.
+Anyways, mongoose provides an easy way to avoid default `_id` and setup custom identificators.

 Also mongo provides both relation types between Models, Embeded and Relations <i>(like relationals databases)</i>.
 In this project the Relational approach was used, because is easier to find, edit, delete a Peripheral given that they have their own Collection.
 Otherwise, to find a Peripheral with a given uid there can be heavy for the system to iterate over each Gateway.